Braidwood

 Braidwood has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-No changes were identified by AreaSearch that could impact the area's performance.
-Key projects include Sydney-Canberra Rail Connectivity And Capacity, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, HumeLink, and Low and Mid-Rise Housing Policy.
+No infrastructure changes significantly affect an area's performance.
+AreaSearch identified zero projects impacting this area.
+Major initiatives include Sydney-Canberra Rail Connectivity And Capacity, Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, HumeLink, and Low and Mid-Rise Housing Policy.
+Most relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.